leouieda/website/README.md

     repository: pinga-lab/paper-tle-euler-tutorial
     doi: 10.1190/tle33040448.1
     supplement: 10.6084/m9.figshare.923450
-    thumbnail: images/thumb/paper-tle-euler-tutorial-2014.png
+    thumbnail: paper-tle-euler-tutorial-2014.png
     pdf: paper-tle.pdf
-    tags: OA, review

-The `tags` metadata has special entries: `OA` and `review`.
+    oa: true
+    inreview: true
+    alm: true
+    author: Uieda, L., V. C. Oliveira Jr, and V. C. F. Barbosa
+    journal: The Leading Edge
+    citation: Uieda, L., V. C. Oliveira Jr, and V. C. F. Barbosa (2014), Geophysical tutorial: Euler deconvolution of potential-field data, The Leading Edge, 33(4), 448-450, doi:10.1190/tle33040448.1

-An entry with the `OA` tag will be marked as open-acess.
+* An entry with `oa: true` will be marked as open-acess.
-Setting the `review` tag will mark the entry as under peer-review (unpublished).
+* `inreview: true` will mark the entry as under peer-review (unpublished).
+* `alm: true` will embed Article Level Metrics for that entry.
+* `thumbnail`  should be the name of a 600 x 300 pixel figure in `/images/thumb`

-The PDF file should be provided in the `content/pdf` folder.
+* `pdf` should be the name of PDF file in the `pdf` folder

 ### Talks

 Required:

     title: Use of the "shape-of-anomaly" data misfit in 3D inversion by planting anomalous densities
-    author: Uieda, L., and V. C. F. Barbosa
-    slug: seg2012
-    date: 01-11-2012
-    type: oral
+    presentation: oral
+    date: yyyy-mm-dd
+    layout: publication

+`presentation` can be either `oral` or `poster`.

+Optional:

     event: SEG Annual Meeting

-`type` can be either `oral` or `poster`.

-Optional:

-    tags: expanded
     pdf: seg-2012.pdf
     repository: leouieda/seg2012
     slides: 10.6084/m9.figshare.156864
     poster: 10.6084/m9.figshare.1089987
     doi: 10.1190/segam2012-0383.1
-    thumbnail: images/thumb/seg2012.png
+    thumbnail: seg2012.png
     citation: Uieda, L., and V. C. F. Barbosa (2012), Use of the "shape-of-anomaly" data misfit in 3D inversion by planting anomalous densities, SEG Technical Program Expanded Abstracts, pp. 1-6, doi:10.1190/segam2012-0383.1

-If `tags` has the word `expanded`, will place an info alert saying that there is an expanded abstract or short paper available with this entry.

 ## Automatic deploy with TravisCI

 The site is automatically built and deployed to [leouieda/leouieda.github.com](https://github.com/leouieda/leouieda.github.com) every time a commit is pushed to the *master* branch.
-See files `.travis.yml` and `.update-website.sh`.
+See files `.travis.yml` and `ci-tools/deply-gh-pages.sh`.

 Inspired by
 [Sleepy Coders](http://sleepycoders.blogspot.com.au/2013/03/sharing-travis-ci-generated-files.html)
 and